2022 Hyundai Elantra Review, Ratings, Specs, Prices, and Photos

 How much does the 2022 Hyundai Elantra cost?

 It costs at least $20,875 for the Elantra SE, but we’d spend up to the $22,125 Elantra SEL for its access to features like digital gauges and wireless smartphone charging.
-At the top of our budget, the $29,275 Limited Hybrid gets those features standard and adds leather upholstery and adaptive cruise control.
+The $29,275 Limited Hybrid gets those features standard and adds leather upholstery and adaptive cruise control.
+With a starting price of $32,925, the Elantra N with a 6-speed manual transmission might seem too expensive for an Elantra, but it's well worth it.

 Where is the 2022 Hyundai Elantra made?